amitu/vyasa/docs/mantra.md

 > **^mantra shows partial matches when no exact match^** - if the provided text doesn't
 > exactly match any mantra, vyasa suggests similar mantras containing that text.

-> **^mantra --references shows where mantra is used^** - use the -r or --references
+> **^mantra --anusrits shows where mantra is used^** - use the -a or --anusrits
-> flag to also list every file and line where this mantra is referenced.
+> flag to also list every file and line where this mantra is used via anusrit.

 > **^mantra shows canon commentary when accepted^** - for mantras in canon, the
-> command displays the canonical commentary alongside source definitions.
+> command displays the canonical commentary alongside source bhasyas.

 > **^mantra accepts a path argument^** - use --path to specify the repository:
 > `vyasa mantra --path=./docs "some mantra"`.